 Substitutions and Variations

-- You can substitute boneless, skinless chicken thighs for the boneless, skinless chicken breasts.
+- Use Chicken Thighs: Substitute boneless, skinless chicken thighs for the chicken breasts.

 Tips for Success